Corcuera

+The town encompasses the entirety of Simara Island.
+It is known for its clean beaches, clear waters, and rich marine life, making it a favorite place for swimming, snorkeling, and diving.

+Etymology

-Located on Simara Island, it is named after the Spanish governor-general Sebastián Hurtado de Corcuera who ruled the Philippines from 1635 to 1644 on behalf of King Philip IV of Spain.
+The town got its name after the Spanish governor-general Sebastián Hurtado de Corcuera who ruled the Philippines from 1635 to 1644 on behalf of King Philip IV of Spain.

 History

 Early history

 The island's name, Simara, was derived from the local word sima, meaning "hook", which refers to how the island looks like.
 Corcuera was originally established as San Jose by the Spanish in 1574.
 In 1621, Augustinian Recollect missionaries arrived in the island and converted the locals into Christianity.
 By 1726, a stone church dedicated to Saint Joseph was built through the initiative of Fr.
 Agustin de San Pedro, also known as El Padre Capitan.
 He also ordered the construction of a watchtower in Tacasan, which would serve as a lookout and warning for the locals of impending Muslim raids that plagued the province at that time.

 Modern history

 The first Justice of Peace was Liborio Fabiala.
 He was appointed on 1 August 1901.
 The year American Civil Government started in the province and the whole country.
 In 1910, during the American colonization period, the town was visited by the American survey ship Fathomer which conducted hydrographic surveys and depth sounding in the waters around Simara Island.
 Its American crew also constructed a lighthouse which is still standing today.
 At that time, Corcuera was still administered as part of Banton municipality on nearby Banton Island.
 In January 1931, Corcuera was granted local autonomous government by virtue of Chief Executive Order No. 292, Series of 1930 initiated by then Governor Manuel T. Albero.
 Corcuera then became the third island municipality in the province.
 The inauguration of Corcuera as a maiden municipality was held on February 3, 1931.

 During World War II, the Japanese established a garrison at Tanro-aw Hill in the island.
 On March 10, 1945, American and Filipino soldiers who were liberating the Philippines from Japanese occupation launched a task force from Mindoro to liberate the islands of Romblon and Simara.
 On March 12, elements from Companies B and C of the 19th Infantry, 24th Division of the US 8th Army landed in Simara led by 1st Lt.
 David B. Bernard.
 They were assisted by the USS Haas, skippered by Lt.
 Cmdr.
 A. M. White.

 After four days of mortar and naval bombardment and heavy fighting, the Americans were able to subdue the Japanese in Tanro-aw and liberate the island.
 The fighting left 118 Japanese, 10 Americans, and one Filipino dead.